antrea-io/antrea/README.md

-# OKN
+# Antrea

 ## Getting started

-OKN is super easy to install.
-All the OKN components are containerized and can be installed using the Kubernetes deployment manifest.
+Antrea is super easy to install.
+All the Antrea components are containerized and can be installed using the Kubernetes deployment manifest.

 ### Requirements

-OKN requires that `NodeIPAMController` and `CNI` network plugin are enabled for the Kubernetes cluster, and it also requires that the Open vSwitch kernel module
+Antrea requires that `NodeIPAMController` and `CNI` network plugin are enabled for the Kubernetes cluster, and it also requires that the Open vSwitch kernel module
 >= version 2.6.0 is installed on all the Kubernetes worker Nodes (which should be the case for most popular Linux distributions).
-OKN packages the Open vSwitch agents in the OKN Docker image and runs them in the OKN Agent DaemonSet, and thus does not require the Open vSwitch agents to be installed on the worker Nodes in advance.
+Antrea packages the Open vSwitch agents in the Antrea Docker image and runs them in the Antrea Agent DaemonSet, and thus does not require the Open vSwitch agents to be installed on the worker Nodes in advance.